- Clinical science

 - Cell count normalization: supportive therapy if targeted therapy fails

-- Blast phase: treatment
+- Blast phase: acute leukemia treatment

 - Survival rate without treatment: